Zywave/OctopusDeploy-Nautilus/README.md

 |-p, --port|The port of the Octopus Tentacle.
 Defaults to 10933.|

 ### Update
-Updates the Octopus Tentacle on the target machine.
+Upgrades the Octopus Tentacle on the target machine.

 ```
-nautilus update -s https://<your-octopus-server>/ -k <your-octopus-api-key>
+nautilus upgrade -s https://<your-octopus-server>/ -k <your-octopus-api-key>
 ```

 |Name|Description|